 - Take your time: There is no limit on how long you stay, so you can explore all day.

-For August 1 and 2 we’re offering staggered entry times to reduce the amount of time you need to wait before entering the Bunker.
+We’re offering staggered entry times to reduce the amount of time you need to wait before entering the Bunker.

 You can choose your entry time: